jacubero/aws-architect-associate/docs/iam.rst

 A **role** is an operation (human or machine) and its credentials are temporary.
 It is the authentication method for the user.

 Permissions happens in a separate object known as the **policy document**.
+A policy specifies resources and the operations that can be perform on these resources.
 It is a JSON document and attaches either a permanent named user or to a group of users, or to a role.
 I lists the specific API or wuilcard group of APIs that are white-listed.

+Identities in AWS exist in these forms:

+* **IAM users**: Users created within the account.

+* **Roles**: Temporary identities used by EC2 instances, Lambdas, and external users.

+* **Federation**: Users with Active Directoty identities or other corporate credentials have role assigned in IAM.

+* **Web Identity Federation**: Users with web identities from Amazon.com or other Open ID provier have role assigned using Security Token System (STS).

 Organizing my users
 *******************